• Skip to primary navigation

 Jump to Recipe - Print Recipe

 An: To Eat- Recipes and Stories from a Vietnamese Family Kitchen, written by Helene and Jacqueline An, features a collection of 100 unique recipes with influences from Vietnamese, French, and California cuisine.
-Those already introduced to Vietnamese ingredients will find familiar flavors presented in a new and exciting way with French Onion Phở with Beef Ravioli, Balsamic Chicken Pot Stickers, Coconut Cake with Strawberry Sauce, Kobe Beef Meatballs on Sugar Cane, Tiato Rolls, and more.
+A few highlights include French Onion Phở with Beef Ravioli, Balsamic Chicken Pot Stickers, Kobe Beef Meatballs on Sugar Cane, and Tiato Rolls.
 Following the review, I will be sharing their recipe for Filet Mignon Shaken Beef.

 Disclosure: I received this book from Running Press in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.